 We utilize jobs data when reporting our impact, evaluating our outcomes, and often feature it in research publications.
 Where required, we may also confidentially share it with organizations that fund or regulate Carolina Small Business.
-The business-level information provided by clients is confidential and never shared publicly.
+Information provided by beneficiaries which could identify them is confidential and never shared publicly.